 Can I make Pasta Fagioli soup in a slow cooker?

-Yes, it’s possible to make Pasta Fagioli in a slow cooker.
-Simply combine all the ingredients except for the pasta and cook on low for 6-8 hours.
-Add the pasta in the last 30 minutes of cooking for best results.
+Yes put everything except the pasta in the slow cooker and cook on low for 6–8 hours.
+Add the pasta in the last 30 minutes so it doesnt overcook.

 What kind of beans do I need for this recipe?

-Cannellini beans are traditional for Pasta Fagioli, but you can use other varieties such as borlotti, kidney, or navy beans based on your preference or availability.
+Cannellini beans are traditional but you can use borlotti, kidney or navy beans if thats what you have.

 Is Pasta Fagioli soup vegan?